-Multiple pathways for meeting this end goal are in place, including embedded college courses through Anoka Ramsey Community College, Advanced Placement coursework, Career and College Pathways courses such as Opportunities in Emergency Care and child development courses, and College in the Schools through the University of Minnesota.
+Multiple pathways for meeting this end goal are in place, including embedded college courses, Advanced Placement coursework, Career and College Pathways courses such as Opportunities in Emergency Care or Business & Innovation, and College in the Schools through the University of Minnesota.
 The addition of AVID at grades 6-12 opens possibilities for all students to be successful in these pathways by learning and using the academic, career, and life skills and strategies that are needed not only for more rigorous coursework, but in life beyond high school and college.
 Multiple pathways for meeting the 12 x 12 goal are in place, including:

 - Advanced Placement and honors courses

 - Articulated college credit

 - College in the Schools